ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 export default App;
 ```

-The `data` property used in the above example is responsible for setting the editor's data.
+The `data` property used in the example above is responsible for setting the editor's data.

 ## Customizing CKEditor Preset or Version

-By default `CKEditor` React component loads standard preset of the latest CKEditor release from <a href="https://cdn.ckeditor.com/">CDN</a> while creating the first editor.
-This behavior can be altered by changing the value of `CKEditor.editorUrl` variable to point to desired CKEditor location:
+By default, the CKEditor 4 React component loads the [standard preset](https://ckeditor.com/cke4/presets-all) of the latest CKEditor 4 release from the [CDN](https://cdn.ckeditor.com/) when creating the first editor.
+This behavior can be altered by changing the value of the `CKEditor.editorUrl` variable to point to the desired CKEditor script location:

 ```javascript
 CKEditor.editorUrl = 'https://your-website.example/ckeditor/ckeditor.js';
 ```

-Note that variable has to be assigned **before first component is initialized**.
+Note that the variable must be assigned **before the first component is initialized**.

-Alternatively you can load CKEditor before loading `CKEditor` React component.
-In that case the component will use the already loaded CKEditor:
+Alternatively, you can load CKEditor before loading the CKEditor 4 React component.
+In this case the component will use the already loaded CKEditor:

 ```html
 <script src="custom-ckeditor.js"></script>